Jhoylan/Ford-Fukerson-Algorithm/README.md

 # Ford-Fukerson-Algorithm
-This is algorithm generates the max flow in a network
+This algorithm generates max flow in a network